The Study of the Past in Mozambique

 Research methods involve analysing natural archives—such as tree rings, speleothems, pollen, lake/marine sediments, and ice cores—utilizing rigorous radiometric, chronostratigraphic, and numerical dating tools.
 While these methods are robust, substantial uncertainties remain regarding the precise causes and consequences of these changes in deep geological time.

-Over the last four million years, Southern Africa’s paleoenvironment experienced dramatic shifts.
-During the mid-Pliocene warm period (approximately 3.3–3.0 Ma), the region was generally warmer and characterized by savanna-woodland mosaics, with sea levels peaking 15–30 meters higher than today.19.
-While Australopithecus afarensisthrived for nearly a million years (c.
-3.9 to 2.9 Ma) within the tectonically active landscapes of East Africa, Southern African Australopithecus africanus (c.
-3.5 to 2.0 Ma) 20) adapted to a similar mosaic savanna-woodland and riverine forests, increasingly utilizing cave-associated environments as climates changed, where their fossils are now found.
+During the mid-Pliocene warm period (approximately 3.3–3.0 Myr), the region was generally warmer and characterized by savanna-woodland mosaics, with sea levels peaking 15–30 meters higher than today.21.
+While Australopithecus afarensis thrived for nearly a million years (c.
+3.9 to 2.9 Myr) within the tectonically active landscapes of East Africa, Southern African Australopithecus africanus (c.
+3.5 to 2.0 Myr) 22 adapted to a similar mosaic savanna-woodland and riverine forests, increasingly utilizing cave-associated environments as climates changed, where their fossils are now found.
 But more on this later.

 During periods of increased aridity in the interior, human populations likely increased their reliance on the coastline, utilizing shellfish and marine intertidal resources.
 Simultaneously, the exposed—and now submerged—continental shelf, formerly a vast grassy plain, would have provided vital foraging and hunting opportunities to supplement the gathering of grasses, fruits, tubers, and roots.
-The period between 2 Ma and 1.25 ma marks a critical evolutionary juncture characterised by the coexistence of at least three distinct hominin genera living in proximity: Australopithecus sediba, Paranthropus robustus, and early Homo erectus.
-Ultimately, these open-land environmental fluctuations likely favoured the superior behavioural and technological adaptability of Homo over the highly specialized dietary niche of Paranthropus.21
+The period between 2 Myr and 1.25 Myr marks a critical evolutionary juncture characterised by the coexistence of at least three distinct hominin genera living in proximity: Australopithecus sediba, Paranthropus robustus, and early Homo erectus.
+Ultimately, these open-land environmental fluctuations likely favoured the superior behavioural and technological adaptability of Homo over the highly specialized dietary niche of Paranthropus, which may explain its gradual extinction.23

-In Southern Africa the period between 1.25 Ma and 750 000 years ago, the so-called ‘Mid-Pleistocene Transition’, represents a gradual global climate shift from milder and more frequent 40 000-year cycles to intense, long-lasting 100 000-year cycles.
-The associated glacial-interglacial variability ranged from cooler and arid conditions with expanded grasslands (glacial periods) to relatively warmer and wetter conditions with expanded coastal forest and woodlands (interglacial periods) profoundly impacting faunal communities and likely influenced the evolution and dispersal of early humans particularly in areas of open grassland, lakes and rivers.
+The evolution of glacial-interglacial cycles between 1.25 Myr and 600 000 ya, the so-called ‘Middle-Pleistocene Transition’, represents a global climate shift from milder and more frequent 40 000-year cycles to longer and stronger 100 000-year glacial cycles.
+In southern Africa, the glacial-interglacial variability ranged from cooler and arid conditions with expanded grasslands (glacial periods) to relatively warmer and wetter conditions with expanded coastal forest and woodlands (interglacial periods) which profoundly impacted faunal communities and influenced the development and dispersal of early humans particularly in areas of open grassland, lakes and rivers.
+During this period local sea-levels fluctuated from c.
+120–130-meter lowstands, exposing extensive areas of the continental shelf, to highstands (during interglacial periods) about 15-20 meters above current levels.

 The subsequent Middle Pleistocene epoch (c.
-774 000 to 129 000 years ago) marks a decisive evolutionary phase characterized by the transition from Early to Middle Stone Age foraging strategies and the emergence of archaic Homo sapiens lineages around 300 000 years ago.
+774 000 to 129 000 ya) marks a decisive evolutionary phase characterized by the transition from Early to Middle Stone Age foraging strategies and the emergence of archaic Homo sapiens lineages in the period around 700 to 400ka24.
 This evolutionary process was likely driven by dramatic glacial-interglacial cycles, where phases of intense aridity pressured populations to adapt to rapidly changing landscapes through significant technological innovation.

 The Late Pleistocene (c.
-129,000–11,700 years ago) represents the dramatic transition from the warm Last Interglacial to the stable, modern Holocene epoch.
+129,000–11,700 ya) represents the dramatic transition from the warm Last Interglacial to the stable, modern Holocene epoch.
 This era was characterised by extreme climatic shifts.
 During the peak of the Last Interglacial (c.
-130 000–115 000 years ago), the climate was warmer than today, with sea levels 4 to 9 meters higher.
+130 000–115 000 ya), the climate was warmer than today, with sea levels 4 to 9 meters higher.
 In contrast, during the Last Glacial Maximum (c.
-26 000–20 000 years ago) the climate became cold and dry, with temperatures 5–6°C lower than at present, causing sea levels to plummet 120–130 meters below modern levels.
+26 000–20 000 ya) the climate became cold and dry, with temperatures 5–6°C lower than at present, causing sea levels to plummet 120–130 meters below modern levels.
 This massive drop exposed vast tracts of the continental shelf, creating new coastal foraging landscapes while severely reducing resources in the arid hinterland.
 Although subsequent melting restored warmer conditions and allowed humans to inhabit the Mozambican coastline, this warming trend was briefly interrupted by the ‘Younger Dryas’ event (c.
-12,900–11,700 years ago).
+12,900–11,700 ya).
 This final cold, dry snap functioned as the ultimate transition into the stable, warm climate of the Holocene.

 A recent marine pollen record from southern Mozambique (Delagoa Bight) covering the past c.
-16 600 years generally correlates with established regional paleoclimate scenarios 22.
-The data indicates that prior to 15 000 years ago, cooler conditions prevailed, characterized by a prevalence of shrub vegetation and minimal forest or woodland cover.
+16 600 years generally correlates with established regional paleoclimate scenarios 25.
+The data indicates that prior to 15 000 ya, cooler conditions prevailed, characterized by a prevalence of shrub vegetation and minimal forest or woodland cover.
 From c.
-13 000 years ago onwards, a gradual increase of savanna taxa suggests climate warming, aligning with the end of the last ice age and the inception of the Holocene period.
+13 000 ya onwards, a gradual increase of savanna taxa suggests climate warming, aligning with the end of the last ice age and the inception of the Holocene period.

-Woodland expansion occurred across Southern Africa between 11,200 and 9,200 years ago, driven by increased moisture that supported coastal forest spread during a period of higher sea levels.
-Though this moist climate persisted into the mid-Holocene (5 000-6 000 years ago), records indicate a significant shift toward arid conditions in Southern Africa from c.
-3,500 years ago, causing a decline in coastal forests.
+Woodland expansion occurred across Southern Africa between 11,200 and 9,200 ya, driven by increased moisture that supported coastal forest spread during a period of higher sea levels.
+Though this moist climate persisted into the mid-Holocene (5 000-6 000 ya), records indicate a significant shift toward arid conditions in Southern Africa from c.
+3,500 ya, causing a decline in coastal forests.

-A similar trend is also noted from 5 000 years ago with the desiccation of the Sahara/ Sahel, the fragmentation of the West-Central African rainforest and savanna expansion in the Congo basin.
+A similar trend is also noted from 5 000 ya with the desiccation of the Sahara/ Sahel, the fragmentation of the West-Central African rainforest and savanna expansion in the Congo basin.
 These environmental shifts likely provided multi-directional migration corridors through forest and savanna, facilitating the southward movement of small groups of Bantu-speaking farmers into southern and eastern Africa.
-23 Nevertheless, the water-for-crops requirements of these early farmers made them more vulnerable to drought than the indigenous foraging communities, who experienced population growth in the Eastern Cape region from 5,000 to 2,000 years ago.
+26 Nevertheless, the water-for-crops requirements of these early farmers made them more vulnerable to drought than the indigenous foraging communities, who experienced population growth in the Eastern Cape region from 5,000 to 2,000 ya.

 2.3.
 Winds of Change